 Spade & the Grave is a place to explore the topics of death / dying / burial through the lens of archaeology.
 Archaeologists are faced with human mortality regularly through research, excavation, and often face to face encounters with the dead.
 As a result, this connection seems only natural.

 Robyn S. Lacy is an archaeologist and illustrator from British Columbia.
 She works as a Cultural Heritage Specialist / Archaeologist for Golder Associates Ltd., in Ontario.
-While she works with built heritage and heritage landscapes, her primary academic research area is historical mortuary / landscape archaeology.
-She in particularly interested in aspects of burial landscape development, protective marks, gravestone inscription development, as well as the use of lime in heritage structures, and lime kiln development and use.
+Working with built heritage and heritage landscapes, her primary academic research area is historical mortuary / landscape archaeology.
+She in particularly interested in aspects of burial landscape development, protective marks, gravestone inscription development, as well as the use of lime in heritage structures, and lime kiln development and use in North America.

 She frequently publishes on her research through peer-reviewed journals and texts, community/organization journals, and here on Spade & the Grave.

-Robyn is currently working on her first book, based on the work conducted during her Masters research on 17th century burial grounds and landscapes in colonial British settlements in North America, set to be published in spring 2019 with Emerald Publishing.
+Robyn is currently working on her first book, “Burial and Death in Colonial North America: Exploring Interment Practices and Landscapes in 17th-century British Settlements”, based on the work conducted during her Masters research on 17th century burial grounds and landscapes in colonial British settlements in North America, set to be published in spring 2019 with Emerald Publishing.

 You can contact Robyn through the ‘Contact’ page on this website, or through twitter.